mpv-player/mpv/DOCS/man/input.rst

     ``video-frame-info/repeat``
         Whether the frame must be delayed when decoding.

+    ``video-frame-info/gop-timecode``
+        String with the GOP timecode encoded in the frame.

+    ``video-frame-info/smpte-timecode``
+        String with the SMPTE timecode encoded in the frame.

+    ``video-frame-info/estimated-smpte-timecode``
+        Estimated timecode based on the current playback position and frame count.

 ``container-fps``
     Container FPS.
 This can easily contain bogus values.
 For videos that use modern container formats or video codecs, this will often be incorrect.